Role

 Built to scale from the root

-The system runs on two layers.
+I built the design system on two layers.
 Primitives hold the raw values — hex codes, numbers, the base palette.
 Semantic tokens reference those primitives and give them meaning: surface/default, accent, radius/card.
 When a theme changes, only the semantic layer updates.
 The primitives stay untouched.

 Colour, corner radius, and spacing are all token-driven.
 Add a new theme and the form inherits it — no per-event styling.
 Components are built once and themed through tokens; so the button doesn't change, only the values it references do.

-Design systems make ambition scalable.
 When aesthetics are defined as tokens, changes apply everywhere automatically and variations are easy to build.
-The same naming convention in design and code removes the guesswork from handoff — and keeps the system AI-ready and open to whatever comes next.
+The same naming convention in design and code removes the guesswork from handoff, and keeps the system AI-ready and open to whatever comes next.
+The token structure follows the W3C DTCG format, which is the same schema AI tools read natively.
+Here's what that looks like when consumed by AI to generate production code.

 reflection